suppechasper/zebra-scripts/README.md

-R scripts for setting up gyroscopeV2 viewer in R for zebrafish data.
-Requires gmra, RColorBrewer, RMatlab and focus (and gyroscopeV2 to run older scripts).
+R scripts for setting up focus viewer in R for zebrafish data.
+Requires the R packages gmra, RColorBrewer, RMatlab and focus (and gyroscopeV2 to run older scripts).
+The package focus needs freeglut (or openglut) to be installed (glut won't work).

 The setup script expects to have the session recordings in subfolders in this